Azure/azure-powershell/src/Sql/Sql/help/Invoke-AzSqlDatabaseTransparentDataEncryptionProtectorRevert.md

 ```

 ### -ServerName
-The Azure Sql Server name.
+The name of the Azure SQL Database Server the database is in.

 ```yaml
 Type: String